info@marketresearchfuture.com 📞 +1 (855) 661-4441(US) 📞 +44 1720 412 167(UK)

-Market Research Future (MRFR) has published on the “Fast Moving Consumer Goods Market”
+Market Research Future (MRFR) has published on the “Global Fast-moving consumer goods Market”.

 Market Synopsis

 Though there were negative impacts on the production operations of the FMCG industries, the silver lining for the manufacturers during the outbreak is the increased demand for essential products including daily groceries, food products, beverages, home care, and personal care products compared to the normal times as the global population spent more time at home.
-In addition, the outbreak has impacted personal hygiene and sanitation awareness positively that translated to a surge in demand for products including hand sanitizers, cleaning products, disinfectant wipes, etc. Though the trend of online shopping for various FMCG goods was already gained some traction in a few markets, the pandemic has accelerated the adoption and growth of the e-commerce channels in the global market.
+In addition, the outbreak has impacted personal hygiene and sanitation awareness positively that translated to a surge in demand for products including hand sanitizers, cleaning products, disinfectant wipes, etc. Though the trend of online shopping for various FMCG goods has already gained some traction in a few markets, the pandemic has accelerated the adoption and growth of the e-commerce channels in the global market.
+Thus, the impacts of the outbreak of the virus on the fast-moving consumer goods (FMCG) market is quite mixed having both negative and positive effect.

 Competitive Landscape